Chalarangelo/30-seconds-of-code/content/snippets/js/s/pad-string.md

 ---
-title: Pad string
+title: Pad a string with a character
+shortTitle: Pad string
-type: snippet
+type: tip
 language: javascript
 tags: [string]
 cover: bridge-over-road
-excerpt: Pads a string on both sides with the specified character, if it's shorter than the specified `length`.
+excerpt: Pad a string on both sides with the specified character, if it's shorter than the specified length.
 listed: true
-dateModified: 2020-10-22
+dateModified: 2024-08-14
 ---

-Pads a string on both sides with the specified character, if it's shorter than the specified `length`.

-- Use `String.prototype.padStart()` and `String.prototype.padEnd()` to pad both sides of the given string.
-- Omit the third argument, `char`, to use the whitespace character as the default padding character.
+Oftentimes, when working with string, especially when printing to the console, you want to **pad a string** with a specific character to make it a certain length.
+This can be useful when you want to align text in a table or when you want to make sure that all strings have the same length.

+While JavaScript's `String.prototype.padStart()` and `String.prototype.padEnd()` built-in methods can be used to pad a string **on one side** and **up to a certain length**, you will need to combine them to pad both sides of a string.
+This is fairly simple, as you only need to calculate the **number of characters to pad on each side**.

 ```js
 const pad = (str, length, char = ' ') =>